johnwesterman/illumio_core/README.md

 ```

 What the above will do is every morning at 1am a backup will be made and put in a specific directory.
 It will also make sure there are no more than X copies of the database files; in this case 60 days worth.

+## Changing an IP address of a PCE

+Warning: You are swimming with sharks here.
+Be careful.
+Back up your database now.

+The following comments are unsupported guidance to be used as interesting information only.

+These are just notes.
+Things to consider.
+In the example I am not changing the FQDN, only the IP address.
+I want to put down things to consider when doing this.

+1. It is best that you reach out to your SE, PS or official support contacts to help you with this.
+Whether an SNC or MNC changing the IP address has some operational conciderations since so much security comes with some trusted IP address(es) and FQDNs.
+1. The guaranteed way after letting the VEN's get the new IP from the PCE runtime is to take a backup of the PCE, reset the PCE and restore the DB.
+1. Update the PCE runtime_env.yml with the new IP and let the VENs soak in the changes before making the PCE side change.
+1. We typically like to make the PCE runtime addition with the new IP and leave the old IP for at least 30 mins to make sure the VENs check in and get the new IP.
+1. If done properly you should not have to "unpair/repair" any VENs.
+1. You could go into "visibility" mode (not using enforcement mode) before making the change.
+This way the VEN will have no problem physically connecting to the new IP address.
+In this mode, you will not be blocking any traffic (keep this in mind).
+1. You cannot change the VEN enforcement mode from the VEN side.
+It must be done from the PCE.